SampleEnvironment/SECoP/protocol/issues/063 enumeration of floating point values.rst

 which is described in ``"valuetype"``.
 Only ``"scaled"``, ``"double"`` and ``"bool"`` are allowed.

-example:
+- discussion in video conference 2021-11-03 - this example had not enough supporters:

   ``{"type":"enum", "members":{"auto":0,"300mW":1,"3W":2,"30W":3}, "values":{"auto":"nan","300mW":0.3,"3W":3,"30W":30}, "valuetype":{"type":"double"}}``

   This is backward compatible to existing implementations, additional data properties can be ignored by an ECS.
 One caveat is, that we have doubled keys.
 If we do not want this, we could use a json array as value for every option with enumeration value and numeric value as array parts.
 This might break existing implementations.

+- unspecified example (see discussion below for 2):

+  a) Leave ``"enum"`` data type as it is.
+Add another readable or writable
+     parameter(s) of type ``"double"``, ``"scaled"`` or ``"bool"`` with the actual equivalent value of the enumeration.
+Add a property ``"influences"`` to these parameters, which contains the other parameter name(s) as array of strings.
+The ECS could use this in case of synchronized view of parameters.

+  b) Leave ``"enum"`` data type as it is.
+Add another readable or writable
+     parameter(s) of type ``"double"``, ``"scaled"`` or ``"bool"`` with the actual equivalent value of the enumeration.
+These parameter have to have predefined name prefixes or suffixes and need no additional property like example above (a).

+  If one parameter is changed with an asynchronous connection, the other parameter(s) will be updated too.
+For a synchronous connection, the ECS has to poll the influenced parameters by its own.
+The SEC node decides, which value is chosen, if a client wants to change an influenced numeric parameter to a value, which does not perfectly maps to an enumeration value.

+  Caveats are: the ECS has to interpret the keys (strings) of the enumeration to check, what numeric values are allowed.

+  See also `SECoP Issue 62: naming convention for related parameters`_ and `SECoP Issue 65: handling of coupled modules`_ .

 Discussion
 ----------

+vidconf 2021-11-03:
+  Enno points out a few surprising side-effects which may happen with sec- nodes without float support.
+Discussion about the need of the "valuetype" entry.

+  Counter usage example is if a user tries to set a value which is not amongst the "values" mapping.

+  Enno has two thoughts about this:

+  1) Why not extend a "double" typed parameter with a property "restricted_values" containing a list of all allowed values.
+     Markus mentions that this may be uncomfortable for the user, if the parameter range spans several decades.
+This could be handled in the ECS, though.

+  2) A set of two 'linked' parameters: one of "enum" type (as before) and a "double" (or "scaled") which represents the wanted numeric representation value of the selected enum value.
+Updating one of those linked parameters will then have to also update the other parameter.
+     Open question: indication of this linkage via an additional property "influences" (a list of parameter names being potentially changed by a change of this parameter) or via a "common name prefix/suffix"?

+  Discussion continues and opinions seems to tend to favor proposal (2) with the property.
+Discussion about depending parameters and use cases.

 Decision
 --------

+..
+DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py
+.. _`SECoP Issue 62: naming convention for related parameters`: 062%20naming%20convention%20for%20related%20parameters.rst
+.. _`SECoP Issue 65: handling of coupled modules`: 065%20handling%20of%20coupled%20modules.rst
+..
+DO NOT TOUCH --- above links are automatically updated by issue/makeissuelist.py